Beer in Israel: Bars

 The first Irish pub in Israel was Molly Bloom's, which opened in central Tel Aviv in 2000 as a partnership between Israel Beer Breweries and an Irish entrepreneur.
 By 2004 there were Irish pubs in Tel Aviv, Herzliya, Rehovoth, and Glilot.
 Porter and Sons in Tel Aviv, which opened in 2010, has the most beers on tap of any establishment in Israel – 50 as of 2012.
 In the category of Best Beer Restaurant in Israel, Beers.co.il awarded Porter and Sons first place in 2012.

 In June 2012 a new bar was opened next to Shuk HaCarmel called Beer Bazaar.
 They serve over 80 Israeli beers, more than 10 Israeli ciders and also have their own beer on tap.

 Festivals

 The Jerusalem Beer Festival is one of the largest beer festivals in Israel, held annually in the summer since 2004.
 The festival is held for two days usually between August 28–29.
 Other festivals are held in Tel Aviv, Haifa and the Mateh Yehuda region.
 A wine and beer festival is held annually in Beer Sheva.
 The city of Ashdod held its first beer festival in 2011.

 Israeli Beer Club

-In 2002 the Israeli Beer Club was established in order to promote the culture of beer in Israel and specifically to serve as a platform for helping small-scale brewers and importers to get their products onto the market.
+In 2002 the Israeli Beer Club was established by Shai Cooper and Gadi Deviri in order to promote the culture of beer in Israel and specifically to serve as a platform for helping small-scale brewers and importers to get their products onto the market.
 The club offers homebrewing and beer tasting workshops and is involved in organizing beer competitions.

+Beer communities on the internet

+At the end of the second decade of the 21st century, there was significant activity on the internet centered around local beer brewers and the import of beers from abroad.
+The communities, led by the Facebook group "One Beer a Day" have driven producers and importers to significantly increase the variety of beers in the country, as well as to introduce the production of new styles that have been revealed to the growing audience.